 - Complete an individual development plan (IDP).
 Suggested resources: STEM fields and/or Humanities and social science fields.
-Note, the IDP is necessary for the mentoring plan but will not be submitted with the nomination.
+Note, the IDP is necessary for the mentoring plan.

 - Ohio State graduate students are eligible but preference will be given to external candidates.